 It is our view that easy doing, moderate type cows are far more profitable.
 More calves, more cows in calf and marketable, attractive lines of sale cattle.

 Interestingly there is a lot of talk in Australia, in the last couple of years, about moderating the cow to aid in efficiency.
-Sometimes we have to be pushed to our limits (the drought we have just experienced) to realise something that has been mainstream and Ok for sometime needs adjusting.
+Sometimes we have to be pushed to our limits like the recent drought to realise that something needs adjusting.